 Will working remotely not affect your productivity and project delivery, given the distractions at home?

 It might seem like my job might be challenging to do from home, but some of the fastest-growing areas of remote work including our industry and many more such as healthcare, technology, marketing, and sales have some of the highest paying remote jobs.
 I am positive that I can perform everything my job requires and much more at an equal or even higher level outside of the office.
 I have also mentioned in my proposal, how you can track my productivity and how I will balance my responsibilities.
 Still, we can do a trial run and see how it works for both of us.

 What if everybody also asks to work remotely if I allow you to do so?

 If we could work out this flexible arrangement and it is beneficial for both the company and me, you could think of making a work from home policy in the company.
-If working from home keeps employees happy and productive, you can offer such a flexible arrangement to more people as well.
+If working from home keeps employees happy and productive either they are working in support roles or design roles or anything else, you can offer such a flexible arrangement to more people as well.

 Negotiating for remote work is still unchartered waters.
 There will be a lot of things your employer can argue about against remote work.
 But one thing is going to happen for sure -- either you're going to find a better work/life balance at your current job, or you'll jump the ship.